UmassJin/Leetcode/coding_index.md

 *            [Reference 2 ] (http://www.aichengxu.com/view/14420)

 Compare with [Wildcard Matching](./Array/Wildcard_Matching.py)
+* There is dp solution for Wildcard Matching, need to recall!!

 ######Wildcard Matching
 * '?'
 Matches any single character.
 * '*' Matches any sequence of characters (including the empty sequence).